Commonly Used Brand Name(s)Yonsa, Zytiga

 - Heart or blood vessel disease, history of or

 - Heart rhythm problems (eg, ventricular arrhythmia) or

 - Hypokalemia (low potassium in the blood)—Use with caution.
 May make these conditions worse.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-It is very important that your doctor check you at regular visits to make sure that this medicine is working properly.
-Blood tests will be needed to check for any unwanted effects that may be caused by this medicine.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+Blood and urine tests will be needed to check for any unwanted effects that may be caused by this medicine.